vwhope/Cryptofolio/README.md

 * Sequelized ORM
 * Model View Controller (MVC) design pattern
 * RESTful API design
-* chart.js
+* Chart.js
-* passport-jwt
+* Passport-jwt
 * Cryptocompare API

 **Problems to Solve**
-* dynamically serve content to user
+* Dynamically serve content to user
-* authenticate user
+* Authenticate user and endpoints
-* provide persistent data storage
+* Securely and reliably store data, with scalability in mind
-* provide latest cryptocurrency pricing and news
+* Provide latest cryptocurrency pricing and news
-* chart coin pricing and portfolio coin distribution
+* Chart coin pricing and portfolio coin distribution
-* control user interaction with back-end database using front-end display
+* Control user interaction with back-end database using front-end display
-* allow for separation of concerns to improve maintainability and expandability of code
+* Allow for separation of concerns to improve maintainability and expandability of code
-* deploy full-stack project for others to use
+* Deploy full-stack project for others to use

 **Solutions**
 * Apply handlebars templating to dynamically update user's display
-* Implement passport-JWT for user authentication
+* Implement passport-jwt for user/endpoint authentication
-* Use MySQL database for persistent data storage
+* Use MySQL database for data storage
 * Integrate Cryptocompare API for cryptocurrency pricing and news
 * Integrate chart.js module for creating charts (line/pie)
 * Combine MySQL, Sequelized, Express and AJAX for routing and CRUD operations